 Mr. Forster holds a degree in economics from Bonn University and a degree in aviation and space technology from the Technical University in Munich, Germany.

 Simon C. Morris

 Currently, Mr. Morris provides venture coaching to several tech entrepreneurs, primarily in the automotive market, while he considers his next venture.
-Mr. Morris holds an M.Eng in Electrical Engineering and a B.Eng in Electrical Engineering from the Royal Military College of Canada and completed Queens University Executive Business Program.
+Mr. Morris holds an M.Eng. in Electrical Engineering and a B.Eng. in Electrical Engineering from the Royal Military College of Canada and completed Queens University Executive Business Program.
 He is a member of the Professional Engineers of Ontario and was an E&Y Entrepreneur of the Year finalist in 2014.

 Mr. Robert Baumann has been serving as a member of the LeddarTech supervisory board since 2018.
 He is the CFO for the Automotive and Special Lighting Business Unit of Osram AG in Germany.
 From 2001 to 2018, he held several leading finance positions in the U.S., Asia, and Europe, and has a strong experience in implementing new business models.
 Mr. Baumann holds two Master’s degrees, one in business administration and the other in law.

 He is described as an energetic and communicative finance executive with more than 20 years’ global finance experience in B2C and B2B within various industries (automotive, consumer electronics, and lighting), is results- and improvement-driven, and acting as a strong business partner to the CEO/Management team.
 He combines strong leadership skills with a focus on people and team development through empowerment and coaching, and has worked and lived in Austria, Denmark, the U.S.A., Singapore, Netherlands, and Germany.